softwaremill/jekyll-softwaremill/_posts/company/2016-03-15-new-version-of-codebrag.md

 on the beginning.
 It was not possible to mark all commits as reviewed at once and you have had to mark them one by one spending a lot of time on this useless activity ;-)

-Now you can mark all commits as reviewed by hitting just one button
+Now you can mark all commits as reviewed by hitting just one button:

 ![](/img/uploads/2016/03/2016-03-15-cbr-1.png)

-The button is available after opening any commit whicj is on your `TO REVIEW` list.
+The button is available after opening any commit which is on your `TO REVIEW` list.
 With one shot you mark all of them as reviewed!

 ### manage your teams

-Thanks to [Ruben Gerits](https://github.com/gerits) it is possible to define teams and manage members of the teams inside Codebrag.
+Thanks to [Ruben Gerits](https://github.com/gerits) it is possible now to define teams and manage members of the teams inside Codebrag.
 What does it mean?
 If you have a large development team and you want to, that just some members of the team are involved in code review of some parts of your project, you can form a team in Codebrag to narrow pool of commits they have to review.
 It works very simple: if a team member made a change, that change will only be